 Beacons of Magic – Spaceship Earth

-As part of the 50th Anniversary Celebration Spaceship Earth was decked out with hundreds of “Points of Light”.
-And, about every 15 minutes or so at night, Spaceship Earth undergoes a transformation as “Lights shine from within Spaceship Earth’s reflective panels as stardust emerges to symbolize beacons of possibility and optimism.“
+As part of the 50th Anniversary Celebration Spaceship Earth was decked out with hundreds of “Points of Light” — and this, thankfully, has continued post-50th.
+About every 15 minutes or so at night, Spaceship Earth undergoes a transformation as “Lights shine from within Spaceship Earth’s reflective panels as stardust emerges to symbolize beacons of possibility and optimism.

 Seasonal shows – Spaceship Earth